catbro666/lua-debugger/README.md

 If `line` is not specified, then it will be the smallest activeline by default.

-Returns the breakpoint id when success, otherwise returns `nil`.
+Returns the breakpoint id when success , otherwise returns `nil`.

+If the same breakpoint is already set, returns the previous id.

 The breakpoint `id` can be later used to remove the breakpoint.